 Prompts for host/IP, username, and password (if not hard-coded in the script variables strHost, strUser, and strPwd), and then uses the information to connect to the host using the SSH2 protocol.
 The session configuration object is used to detect if the option is enabled for handling authentication in the terminal window, and prompts the user to have this script automatically enable it if the option is not currently enabled.
 SSH2 authentication is handled by waiting for the username and password prompts and sending the username and password, respectively.

 Shows one way to convert certain characters within the windows clipboard prior to pasting to the remote or after being copied from the SecureCRT terminal window.
 A separate UI is displayed, offering options for conversion.

 Get Configuration Path

 Shows how to acquire the folder/directory from which SecureCRT is loading/saving configuration settings.
 Cross-platform Python example will work in SecureCRT on both Windows and Mac/Linux platforms.
 VBScript example will work only in SecureCRT on Windows.

 Import Arbitrary Data From File To SecureCRT Sessions

-This example shows how to create sessions from information in a text file (.csv format by default, but this can be edited to fit the format you have).
+Shows how to create sessions from information in a text file (.csv format by default, but you can edit to fit the format you have).

 Import Putty Connections to SecureCRT Saved Sessions